-In today’s economy, your most valuable asset is the “human capital,” which is often overlooked when discussing job opportunities and benefits.
+In today’s economy, one of your most valuable assets is likely your “human capital,” which is often overlooked when discussing job opportunities and benefits.

-Accounting for the fact that one in four people will become unable to work for any length of time over the course of their careers, individual DI is a cost-effective way to ensure the continuity of income.
+Accounting for the fact that one in four people will become unable to work for any length of time over the course of their careers, individual disability insurance is a cost-effective way to ensure the continuity of income.

 While it’s possible to obtain benefits from Social Security Disability Insurance, it’s often not a dependable option as initial claims are frequently denied, and there’s an elimination period of five months.

-Given the limitations of Amazon’s disability insurance policies, you should consider adding an extra layer of protection by having an individual disability insurance policy as part of a comprehensive financial plan.
+Given the terms of Amazon’s disability insurance policies, you will likely want to consider adding an extra layer of protection by having an individual disability insurance policy as part of a comprehensive financial plan.

 Here’s what you should know about individual DI:

 - It’s portable, so you can take it with you if you change jobs.

 - You can customize the policy with either “own occupation” or “any occupation.”

 - You can choose a non-cancelable and guaranteed renewable, as long as you pay the premium/

 - The benefits are tax-free as you’re paying the premium; not the employer.
 The tax treatment can make a big difference to the net pay, especially when you’re only covered for 60% of your income.